davidweekleyhomes/.github/pull_request_template.md

 - [ ] I have manually tested the code
 - [ ] The primary ticket number is referenced in PR and commits
-- [ ] I have performed a self-review of the code
+- [ ] I have performed a self-review of the PR
 - [ ] I have adding automated tests, or intentionally chose not to
 - [ ] I have updated the ticket state, if applicable
 - [ ] I have updated the ticket deployment info, if applicable